nicustaris/halalshop/README.md

 ## Usage

-Here will be a short brief on using Hafiz Halal Shop web application for every single element route
+Here will be a brief on using Hafiz Halal Shop web application for every single route element

 ### Registration